PavanRangani/docs/docs/prd/tasks/tasks.md

 ### UX Rules

-- If any instance of the trigger is created, then `repeats on`  field is shown disabled and the system shows a proper warning message.
+- If any instance of the trigger is created, then `repeats on`  field is shown disabled and the system shows a proper warning ssssmessage.
   - Warning message: `Repeats on cannot be edited while the task is open`. //TODO (Message review with AD sir)
 - Show a warning message when the trigger has an open task and the user changes the date.
   - Warning message: `Dates changes won't be reflected the open task of this trigger`. //TODO (Message review with AD sir)